-College of Arts and Sciences—anthropology; biochemistry; biology; chemistry; Chinese; cinema studies; classics; comparative literature; computer and information science; earth sciences; economics; English; environmental science; environmental studies; ethnic studies; French; general science; general social science; geography; German; history; humanities; human physiology, international studies; Italian; Japanese; linguistics; marine biology; mathematics; medieval studies; philosophy; physics; political science; psychology; religious studies; Romance languages; Russian, East European, and Eurasian studies; sociology; Spanish; theater arts; women's and gender studies.
+College of Arts and Sciences—anthropology; biochemistry; biology; chemistry; Chinese; cinema studies; classics; comparative literature; computer and information science; earth sciences; economics; English; environmental science; environmental studies; ethnic studies; French; general science; general social science; geography; German; history; humanities; human physiology, international studies; Italian; Japanese; linguistics; marine biology; mathematics; medieval studies; philosophy; physics; political science; psychology; religious studies; Romance languages; Russian, East European, and Eurasian studies; sociology; Spanish; theater arts; women's, gender, and sexuality studies.

 Charles H. Lundquist College of Business—accounting; business administration.

 College of Design—art history; planning, public policy and management.